Preventing Pressure Ulcers – Working Together with Patients and Carers to Prevent Pressure Ulcers

 • Regularly roll from buttock to buttock a few times every half an hour.

-• You should not sit in your wheelchair for more than two hours at a time, even with a specialised cushion.
+• You should not sit in your wheelchair for more than three hours at a time, even with a specialised cushion.

 What else can you do to help prevent pressure ulcers?